GoogleCloudPlatform/click-to-deploy/k8s/consul/README.md

   "consul=[NEW_IMAGE_REFERENCE]"
 ```

-In this case, `[NEW_IMAGE_REFERENCE]` should be the reference to tbe new Docker image that you want to use.
+In this case, `[NEW_IMAGE_REFERENCE]` should be the reference to the new Docker image that you want to use.

 To check the status of Pods in the StatefulSet, and the progress of
 the new image, run the following command: